TCS alum Tim Kerbavaz

 March 10, 2014

-Tim Kerbavaz graduated from UC Davis in March 2013, and now works for his alma mater as the Special Event Support Technical Director at Academic Technology Services.
-He also owns an event production business, Talon Entertainment (www.talonent.com), which provides live sound, event production, DJ, and video services in Northern California, Sacramento, and the SF Bay area.
+Tim Kerbavaz graduated from UC Davis in March 2013.
+He owns an event production business, Talon Entertainment (www.talonent.com), which provides live sound, event production, DJ, and video services in Northern California, Sacramento, and the SF Bay area.

 From class projects to his time as the TCS Club president, Tim looks back on his time as a student in Cinema and Digital Media fondly.
 “I often found myself wanting to build on my classroom experiences and make stuff happen.
 I was able to integrate TCS club events, my own creative interests, and my professional life into my courses at UC Davis, and I know I got more out of my education because of that.”